 - 3 tablespoon Worcestershire Sauce

 - 3 tablespoon +3 teaspoon Dry ranch salad dressing/seasoning mix * I use Hidden Valley

 - 1 170g -bag roasted and salted shelled pistachios

 - 1 200g -box cheese nips (crackers)

 - 1 200g -box cheese bits crackers

 - 2 cups red tortilla chips, broken up * I buy a 300 g bag of red and white and use the red - it's the perfect amount

-- Melt butter in microwave then whisk in 3 tbsp dry ranch dressing and worschestershire sauce.
+- Melt butter in microwave.
+Whisk 3 tablespoon dry ranch dressing and Worcestershire sauce into melted butter..

 - Mix Cheerios, Life cereal, Chex cereal, pretzels, Bugles, pistachios, cheese nips, cheese bits and red tortilla chips together.

-- Pour butter mixture over the dry mix, stir well, coating evenly.
-Then add garlic powder, onion powder, dill, lemon pepper and remaining 3 tsp of dry ranch dressing and mix well.
+- Pour butter mixture over the cereal mixture, stir well, coating evenly.
+Then add garlic powder, onion powder, dill, lemon pepper and remaining 3 teaspoon of dry ranch dressing and mix well.